vanHeemstraSystems/creating-azure-solutions/300/100/README.md

 Why next?
 Now that your structure, network, and governance are ready, you can safely deploy the actual workloads.

-5️⃣ Create Core Compute Resources
+5️⃣ Create Core Compute Resources<br/>
 	•	For IaaS: Create Virtual Machines or Scale Sets.
 	•	For PaaS: Deploy App Services, Functions, or AKS clusters.
 	•	Make sure they’re connected to your pre-created VNet.

-6️⃣ Create Supporting Resources
+6️⃣ Create Supporting Resources<br/>
 	•	Storage Accounts (for logs, data, backups)
 	•	Azure SQL / Cosmos DB / PostgreSQL (for databases)
 	•	Key Vaults (for secrets and certificates)